Monterey Institute for Research in Astronomy: Observatory

 The MIRA research observatory is the Bernard M. Oliver Observing Station, and is located on Chews Ridge in the Los Padres National Forest at 36°18′20″N 121°34′00″W. Scientist Bernard Oliver gave the '"gift of a lifetime"' which was a quarter of the costs for construction of the Chews Ridge observatory.
 Chews Ridge was chosen for its cool weather and "steady airflow off the cold Pacific Ocean" giving astronomers "clear nights and sharp images".
 Also, the mountains block light pollution from the city of Greenfield allowing for "pitch-black conditions".
 The observatory has a full-time live in caretaker year-round.

 The building was designed by amateur astronomer, architect Lawrence Bernstein.
 Described as looking more like a "ski chalet than an observatory" the building was designed to allow for the best viewing conditions.
 There is a roll-off roof, to avoid turbulence, and the building is set on a hollow pier to avoid air currents that might affect the telescope.
 A separate control room for the operator is located north of the telescope.
 The Chews Ridge area is littered with gun shells, so the designers felt it was important that the building be bullet-proof, and have angled windows to prevent a direct view of the inside.
 In preparation for fire, the walls are filled with gravel; if the outer wall burns, then gravel will be released to smother the flames.

-The observatory houses a computer-controlled 36 inch Cassegrain telescope equipped with Spectrographs and direct cameras.
+The observatory houses a computer-controlled 36 inch Cassegrain telescope equipped with Spectrographs, one of two copies of the world's most precise astronomical polarimeter, HIPPI-2, and direct cameras.
 The observatory is mostly self-sufficient with generators, batteries and solar panels.
 "A 16,000-gallon-tank collects rainwater, doing double duty by also helping to stabilize the telescope."
 Power comes from a windmill on the ridge.
-The Oliver station is one of the few that does not use a dome with a slit to look through, the whole roof slides back to expose the room.
+The Oliver station is one of the few that does not use a dome with a slit to look through; the whole roof slides back to expose the room.
 This avoids the problem of turbulence that the wind can cause when using a retracted dome.